Dorothy M. Skinner: Awards and honors

 In 1987 the American Society for Cell Biology honored Skinner with their Sandra K. Masur Senior Leadership Award.
 In 1993 Skinner received the Award for Excellence in Research from The Crustacean Society.
 In 1996 Skinner was elected to the inaugural class of fellows for the Association for Women in Science.
 In 1998 there was a festschrift held in her honor at the annual meeting of the Society for Integrative and Comparative Biology.

 Personal life

-In July 24, 1965, she married John Cook, a mammalian physiologist.
+On July 24, 1965, she married John Cook, a mammalian physiologist.
 Together, they had no children.